-Schools Plus is our flagship tutoring programme that offers Kingston students the opportunity to tutor pupils from primary school to A-level, in a wide range of subjects in schools across London.
-This is a perfect opportunity for commuter students as we have opportunities across London.
+Schools Plus is our flagship tutoring programme that offers Kingston students the opportunity to help pupils in all stages of education up to A-levels, in a wide range of subjects in schools across London.
+Due to COVID-19 pandemic we are currently running all our projects online.

 Schools Plus is a national Student Hubs programme.
-It aims to tackle educational disadvantage by sending in University students in to schools, community clubs or libraries across London which are in need of the extra support.
+It aims to tackle educational disadvantage by sending University students to schools, community clubs and libraries across London which are in need of the extra support.
 You get the choice of what type of project and subject you would like to tutor in.
-Examples of these types of placements in action are supporting a primary school teacher in their science lesson (teacher-led project), or planning and leading your own lesson for Secondary School or Alevel students (tutor led), or supporting a group of students with their homework at an afterschool club.
+Examples of these types of placements in action are supporting a primary school teacher in their science lesson (teacher-led project), planning and leading your own lesson for secondary school or A-level students (tutor-led), or supporting a group of students with their homework at an after-school club.

-We expect at least one term of volunteering, which typically involves 1-2 hours a week of volunteering during 6 weeks of a term, with an induction before your placement starts.
+We expect at least one term of volunteering, which typically involves 1-2 hours a week of volunteering with an induction before your placement starts.
 Most volunteers continue into semester two, although you may choose to swap placement to a different school or location in the second semester.

 Communication, empathy, dedication, safeguarding, leadership, working with children with complex needs, pastoral support of children, flexibility, time management and school liaison are all skills you will gain by taking part in Schools Plus.
-This volunteering opportunity is excellent for anyone who wants experience working in a school enviroment schools and with young people, or is exploring a career in education/youth work.
+This volunteering opportunity is excellent for anyone who wants experience working in a school environment or is exploring a career in education/youth work.

-All of our Programmes are supported by our staff team and student committee.
-As part of Empower, you will be supported by the Schools Plus Coordinator (Ewelina Paclawska) and the Kingston Hub's Programme Manager (Clara Johnston).
+All of the Programmes are supported by our staff team and student committee.
+As part of Schools Plus, you will be supported by the Schools Plus Project Coordinator (Faiza Islam) and the Kingston Hub Projects Officer (Ewelina Paclawska).

-The Coordinator and staff team will be leading on your selection workshop, initial training and additional training provision (behaviour management, routes into education etc) throughout your placement, as well as any issues with your school placement.
-The staff team will be in touch with you during your placement to get mid-year and end of year feedback, which is required from all volunteers.
+The Coordinator and staff team will be leading on your selection workshop, initial training and additional training provision (behaviour management, routes into education etc.) throughout your placement.
+The staff team will be in touch with you to get mid-year and end of year feedback, which is required from all volunteers.

 We reimburse all Kingston Hub volunteers' travel expenses throughout the project.

 By taking part you are also eligible for Kingston Award points for volunteering.
-We strongly encourage applications from BME individuals and other under-represented groups.
+We strongly encourage applications from BAME individuals and other under-represented groups.